NORTH STAR SCIENCE AND TECHNOLOGY TRANSMITTER GRANT PROGRAM

 To date, we have provided a total of 52 PTTs to the world’s research community, worth a total retail value of about $160,000.
 So the next time you make a buying decision for PTTs, ask yourself if you are supporting a company that is giving something back to the research community, or not.
 We can only hope that your buying decisions will be affected (to some small degree) by our generosity to the clients we serve.

-This year, we are changing the Grant Program to offer not only the usual 8 PTTs that we have offered in the past, but also 8 of our new CTTs (i.e., Cellular Transmitter Terminals, which operate via the GSM networks).
-These 2 Grant Programs — one for PTTs and one for CTTs — will operate in parallel.
-Our program is open to researchers from around the world and will allow the winners to choose the model of PTT/CTT that they want to use from our entire line of PTTs/CTTs, including GPS units.
-This line includes solar PTTs as small as 8.2 grams, along with parrot neck collars, leg band units, and/or neck collar units.
+This year, the Grant Program will offer the usual 8 PTTs that we have offered in the past.
+Our grant program is open to researchers from around the world and will allow the winners to choose the model of PTT that they want to use from our entire line of PTTs, including GPS units.
+This line includes solar PTTs as small as 5 grams, along with parrot neck collars, leg band units, and/or neck collar units.